bio-tools/biotoolsDocs/curators_guide.rst

 Accessibility
 .............
-*Whether the software is freely available for use, e.g. "Open access"*
+*Whether there are non-monetary restrictions on accessing an online service., e.g. "Open access"*

 - **1.** **MUST** acurately describe the accessibility conditions that apply, in terms from a controlled vocabulary (see below)